 You see… as some of you may know from my posts, I do try to avoid dairy when I can.
 As I have gotten older my intolerance has only become more apparent.
-I’m also about to embark on a gluten free challenge at my gym (I’ll join just about challenge just for the competition and the potential $$$$).
-With those in mind I looked at my calendar for the month ahead.
-I realized I was hosting my first ever larger dinner party at my house.
-How would I create a menu that is gluten free, dairy free, that still shows off the cooking AND is undetectable by the guests invited (a diet dinner party isn’t exactly what they signed up for)?
+I’m also about to embark on a gluten free challenge at my gym (I’ll join just about any challenge just for the competition and the potential $$$$).
+With those in mind, I looked at my calendar for the month ahead.
+I realized I was hosting my first ever large dinner party at my house.
+How would I create a menu that is gluten free, dairy free, that still shows off inspirational cooking AND is undetectable by the guests invited (a diet dinner party isn’t exactly what they signed up for)?

 The test kitchen recipes have begun.
 While I haven’t nailed down the main course or side dishes yet, the dessert is now on lock.
 This cake replicates Smitten Kitchen’s dark chocolate tart with gingersnap crust.
 It’s a luscious (almost) flourless cake that is so rich.
 Just a few small bites will satisfy your sweet tooth however, it’s hard to stop there.
 I like to offset the richness with a handful of tart raspberries with my slice.
 I was able to reproduce the core of the cake using coconut milk instead of heavy cream and dark chocolate that is also allergy free.
 The other big swap out is coconut oil, instead of butter, acting as the binding agent for my gluten free gingersnap cookie crust.

-While my husband and I were easy to win over I did the co-worker taste test as well.
+While my husband and I were easy to win over, I did the co-worker taste test as well.
 I limited who I told that the cake was in fact gluten free/dairy free (this seems to scare some people off).
 I had people coming back for second and third little slivers by lunchtime.
 Every single person asked for the recipe.
 That’s when I knew I had a hit on my hands.

 …all for the love of the dish